lukevancleve/govhawk_ml/README.md

 ------------

-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── clean          <- Cleaned text file
-    │   └── raw            <- The original, raw text files.
     │    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, other artifacts │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- External data, data derived from external data.
     |   |--- external      <- Reference csv files